ludmar-ribeiro/cvrptw/README.md

 It is a micro-service to route orders minimizing overall distance.
 This problem is well known as Vehicle Routing Problem, more specifically the Capacitated Vehicle Routing Problem with Time Windows with multiple Depots , please find a reference for it at (https://en.wikipedia.org/wiki/Vehicle_routing_problem).

-Thie micro-service provides the following endpoints with these attributes:
+This micro-service provides the following endpoints with these attributes:
 - Restaurants: create, update, get all and get by id `{"id": 1, "lat" : "0.0", "lon" : "0.0"}`
 - Clients: create, update, get all and get by id `{"id": 1, "lat" : "0.0", "lon" : "0.0"}`
 - Orders: Create, update, get all, get by id and query by restaurant with optional filtering by delivery time.
 The pickup time is the moment when the dish is ready and the delivery time is the due time to deliver the dish.
 ```json
 {
     "id": 1,